 *, ?, \, !, $, ', ",

-a space, etc.), and using a password that is too long.
+a space, etc.), using a password that is too long, and forgetting some

 To print to an HCC Windows printer you will need a valid HCC Windows network username and password.
 You can learn your HCC network ID by using WebAdvisor.
 Even if you are certain your HCC network ID and password are fine, you should walk to the open lab and attempt to log in using that username and password on one of the Windows computers.
 If you have any problems with your HCC ID, consult with a lab tech.